Asian shares hit 18-month top in festive cheer; oil, gold hold gains

 Overnight, MSCI's all-country world index and Wall Street's Dow Industrials, the benchmark S&P 500 and the technology-rich Nasdaq all closed at record highs.

-MSCI's gauge of stocks across the globe gained 0.38 percent to a record, on track for its best year since 2009.
-The index has gained 24 percent this year.
+MSCI's gauge of stocks across the globe gained 0.38% to a record, on track for its best year since 2009.
+The index has gained 24% this year.

-Amazon shares jumped 4.4 percent after Mastercard said US shoppers spent more online during the holiday season than in 2018, with e-commerce sales hitting a record.
+Amazon shares jumped 4.4% after Mastercard said U.S. shoppers spent more online during the holiday season than in 2018, with e-commerce sales hitting a record.

 OIL, GOLD RETAIN GAINS